Retiring in Belize

 So you fell in love with the Belize experience, outdoors and indoors, met some expats who bought their beachfront lot for a song, and want to do the same for your retirement years?
 Here's the scoop on what you can really expect if you decide to follow suit.

 Belize can be enchanting for potential retirees.
 The climate is frost-free.
 Land and housing costs are still moderate, especially compared with already popular areas of the Caribbean.
-The official language is English, and the historical and legal background of the country is more comparable to those in the United States, Canada, and Great Britain than most other parts of Latin America and the Caribbean.
-Belize has a stable and democratic, if sometimes colorful, tradition.
-Recreational activities, on land and in the Caribbean, are almost limitless.
+The official language is English, and the historical and legal background of the country is more comparable to that of the United States, Canada, and Great Britain than most other parts of Latin America and the Caribbean.
+Belize has a stable and democratic, if sometimes colorful and corrupt, political tradition.
+Recreational activities, on land and on the water, are almost limitless.

-But there are some drawbacks: high costs for food, gas, and household items; high import duties (up to 70% of retail value or higher on imported vehicles); crime and drug problems; culture shock for those unaccustomed to the ways of a semitropical, developing country with a true multicultural society; growing resentment of foreigners; plenty of red tape and petty corruption; increasing taxes such as the 12.5% Goods and Services Tax (GST) on everything from refrigerators to cars and restaurant meals; a 5% transfer tax on real estate purchases by foreigners, payable by the buyer (buyers of new condos or houses also pay 12.5% sales tax, the latter usually built into the sales price); and, most importantly for many retirees, medical care that in many cases isn't up to first-world snuff.
+But there are drawbacks: high costs for imported food, fuel, and household items; high import duties (up to 70% of retail value or higher on imported vehicles); crime and drug problems; culture shock for those unaccustomed to the ways of a semitropical, developing country with a true multicultural society; some resentment of "wealthy" foreigners; plenty of red tape and petty corruption; increasing taxes such as the 12.5% Goods and Services Tax (GST) on everything from refrigerators to cars and restaurant meals; a 5% transfer tax on real estate purchases by foreigners, payable by the buyer (buyers of new or substantially renovated condos or houses also pay 12.5% sales tax, the latter usually built into the sales price); and, most important for many retirees, medical care that in many cases isn't up to first-world snuff.

-If retirement or relocation in Belize still sounds like a good option for you, there are three options to look into:
+If retirement or relocation in Belize still sounds like a good choice for you, there are three options to look into:

-Official Permanent Residency.
-Requirements and benefits are similar to those of the Retired Persons Incentive Act.
-With official residency, you can work in Belize or operate a business, just like any Belizean.
+With official Permanent Residency, you can work in Belize or operate a business, just like any Belizean.
 You can bring in household goods duty-free.
-Before you can apply, you need to live in Belize for a year first, leaving for no more than two weeks.
+Before you can apply for residency, you need to live in Belize for a year leaving for no more than two weeks.
 Permanent Residency applications are handled by the Belize Immigration Department and may take a few months to a year for approval.
 Belize citizenship requires living in Belize for at least five years as a Permanent Resident.

-Regular Tourist Card.
+Regular Tourist Permit.
 Many expats simply stay in Belize on a tourist permit (actually, it’s a stamp in your passport).
 Upon entry, you receive a free visitor permit, good for up to 30 days.
-This permit can be renewed for up to six months at BZ$50 a month per person for up to six months.
+This permit can be renewed at any Immigration Office for BZ$50 a month per person for up to six months.
 After that, renewals cost BZ$100 a month.
-After 12 months, it's necessary to leave the country for 72 hours and start the process again.
+With a tourist permit, you can’t work in Belize.
+If caught, you could be fined, jailed, and deported.
 Renewals are never guaranteed, and the rules could change at any time.

-The best advice for anyone contemplating retiring or relocating?
-Try before you buy.
+The best advice for anyone contemplating retiring or relocating: Try before you buy.
 If possible, rent an apartment or house for a few months.
 Be cautious about buying property.
-Real estate agents generally aren't licensed or regulated, and because the pool of qualified buyers in Belize is small, it's a lot harder to sell than to buy.
+Real-estate agents generally aren't licensed or regulated, and because the pool of qualified buyers in Belize is small, it's a lot harder to sell than to buy.
 Bottom line: Belize isn't for everyone.
 The country, as seen from the perspective of a resident, isn't the same as the Belize that's experienced by vacationers.

 Easy Belize: How to Live, Retire, Work and Buy Property in Belize, the English Speaking, Frost Free Paradise on the Caribbean Coast by Lan Sluder (who authored the first six editions of Fodor's Belize and is co-author of the seventh edition), is a 460-page handbook for those considering retiring or relocation in Belize.
 The writer, with more than 25 years’ experience in Belize, interviewed scores of expats and retirees in Belize to help provide readers with a realistic view of the pros and cons of living here.